Locomotive frame: Bar frames

 These are openwork girder structures built up from steel or iron bars which are usually 4–7 in thick, welded into a single load-bearing assembly.
 They were first used on the Bury Bar Frame locomotive during the 1830s, and were widely used in nineteenth century American locomotives (including those exported to Australia and New Zealand; see Vogel railways).

 Cast steel beds

-Cast steel locomotive beds were a development of the final years of steam locomotive design in the United States.
-They were also exported to Britain and Australia from the US.
+Cast steel locomotive beds were developed in the latter years of steam locomotive design in the United States, from where they were also exported to Britain and Australia.

 Articulated locomotives

 An articulated locomotive with no fixed wheels (i.e. excluding the Mallet locomotive but including other articulated steam locomotives, as well as most diesel and electric locomotives) may have a separate frame beneath the superstructure, or the bodywork's internal structure may be load-bearing.
 Rarely is a true monocoque structure used.

 Diesel and electric locomotives with a traditional, full-width body, known as cab units in North America, tend to have their strength in an internal structure.
 This style of construction is still popular elsewhere, but North American locomotives nowadays are overwhelmingly hood units—with a strong frame beneath the superstructure that carries all the load, and bodywork made of removable panels for easy maintenance.
 Fully enclosed locomotives are used in some limited applications, mostly for passenger trains.
 These tend to be cowl units, in which the body is not load-bearing.